Rebecca Penneys Bio

 American pianist Rebecca Penneys is a recitalist, chamber musician, orchestral soloist, educator, and adjudicator.
 For over six decades her passionate and insightful performances have held audiences spellbound.
 Hailed as a pianist of prodigious talent, she possesses a daredevil technique, the sort of charismatic stage presence that demands attention, and an interpretive gift that make her performances into musical revelations.

 A renowned Steinway Artist, and a member of the Steinway Teacher Hall of Fame, Rebecca is a popular guest artist, keynote speaker and celebrated pedagogue.
 She has received extensive recognition for her ability to teach keyboard technique (Motion and Emotion) that allows pianists to achieve individual performance goals without physical strain or injury.
-In 2013, Rebecca launched the non-profit Rebecca Penneys Friends of Piano to support the Rebecca Penneys Piano Festival and RPPF-Mini.
-These events, held at the University of South Florida, are tuition-free for collegiate pianists worldwide.
-Rebecca is currently Professor Emerita of Piano at Eastman School of Music, Artist-in-Residence at St. Petersburg College where she directs the St Petersburg College Piano Series, and Courtesy-Steinway-Artist-in-Residence at the University of South Florida.
+In 2013, Rebecca formed the non-profit Rebecca Penneys Friends of Piano to support the Rebecca Penneys Piano Festival and RPPF-Mini.
+The festival, held every summer from June 27-July 17 at the University of South Florida, is tuition-free for collegiate pianists worldwide.
+Rebecca is currently Professor Emerita of Piano at Eastman School of Music, and Courtesy-Steinway-Artist-in-Residence at the University of South Florida.
 The Rochester Democrat & Chronicle notes, “In an age of pianistic sameness, Penneys shines as a true original.”
 Rebecca’s teachers included Aube Tzerko, Leonard Stein, Rosina Lhevinne, Artur Rubinstein, Menahem Pressler, Gyorgy Sebok, Janos Starker, Josef Gingold, and Iannis Xenakis.
 Here are interview and review links.
-Learn more at rebeccapenneys.com, rebeccapenneyspianofestival.org and on the RPPF Rebecca Penneys YouTube channel.
+Learn more at rebeccapenneys.com, rebeccapenneyspianofestival.org and on RPPF Rebecca Penneys YouTube

 Steinway Artist Rebecca Penneys is a recitalist, chamber musician, orchestral soloist, educator, and adjudicator.
 For over six decades she has been hailed as a pianist of prodigious talent.
-Her recent two DVD’s have been released and reviewed.
-Here is the link to read the reviews.
+Her performance and teaching CDs, DVDs, and HD videos are available online and on all streaming platforms.

 Rebecca has concertized throughout all the continents north of Antarctica and in 2021 was inducted into The Steinway Teacher Hall of Fame in New York City.
 She possesses a daredevil technique, a charismatic stage presence, and a rare gift for interpretation.
 She is a popular guest artist, keynote speaker, and pedagogue nationally and internationally.
 Her current and former students include prizewinners in international competitions and hold important teaching posts on every continent.

 Combining a busy concert schedule with seminars and master classes worldwide, she taught a class of international students at Eastman School of Music for 37 years.
-Currently, she teaches at Rebecca Penneys Piano Festival, which had its successful inaugural season in 2013.
+Currently, she teaches at her legacy project, the Rebecca Penneys Piano Festival, which had its inaugural season in 2013.
 Rebecca was Professor of Piano at Eastman from 1980 until July 2017 at which time she became Professor Emerita of Piano.
-Since 2001, she has been Artist-in-Residence at St. Petersburg College, where she directs the SPC Piano Series.
-In 2015, she was appointed Courtesy–Steinway-Artist-in-Residence at the University of South Florida, Tampa.
-She is founder-pianist of the 5-concert Salon Chamber Music Trio Series in Rochester, New York which began in 1997.
-In 2009 she launched the Eastman Piano Series at the Summit designed to help Eastman piano majors have an annual performance venue.
+From 2001- 2020, she was Artist-in-Residence at St. Petersburg College and directed the SPC Piano Series.
+In 2015, she was appointed CourtesySteinway-Artist-in-Residence at the University of South Florida, Tampa.
+She is co-founder-pianist of the 5-concert Salon Chamber Music Trio Series in Rochester, New York which began in 1997.
+In 2009 she launched the Eastman Piano Series at the Summit designed to help Eastman piano majors have an additional performance venue.

 Rebecca Penneys Piano Friends of Piano, a non-profit 501(c)(3), and Rebecca Penneys Piano Festival are sequels to her professional summer activities in New York State.
-The University of South Florida in Tampa hosts her collegiate tuition-free festival in its all-Steinway facility every July.
+The University of South Florida in Tampa hosts her tuition-free collegiate festival in its all-Steinway facility annually from June 27 – July 17.
 The festival is entirely donor supported.
-The RPPF Ambassador Performance Series promotes festival students in concert during the summer and academic year.
-RPPF typically hosts 36 students from 18 countries.
-RPPF-Mini a short seminar for strategies in career development is part of the main festival.
+RPPF Satellite Series promotes festival students in concert during the summer and academic year.
+RPPF hosts 40 students from about 18 countries.
+RPPF-Mini, a short seminar for strategies in career development, is part of the festival.

 Rebecca celebrated her final season at Chautauqua in 2012.
 She devoted thirty-four consecutive summers there teaching, performing, and building the piano and chamber music areas.
 Rebecca began an artist residency at Chautauqua in 1978, when she launched their chamber music program.
 The New Arts Trio was Trio-in-Residence from 1978-2012, and Rebecca was piano chair from 1985-2012.
 The endowed Penneys Garden 2008, in honor of her parents, along with Piano Lovers Patio are part of her rich legacy and many gifts to that institution.